 Before the arrival of the gunpowder weapons, European knights had to train extensively in combat and warfare skills.
 With gunpowder weapons, soldiers no longer had to train extensively and were still effective with their weapons.

 In this way, gunpowder ended the military-centric social culture in Europe which had reigned since the early medieval period.
-Castles became obsolete, so did the knightly class and chivalric ideals.
-As a result, European societies began to focus on other occupations such as arts, sciences, education and new inventions.
+Castles became obsolete, and so did the knightly class and chivalric ideals.
+As a result, European societies began to focus on other occupations such as arts, sciences, education, and new inventions.